 NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

-As an international undergraduate student who has applied or will apply for graduation during Spring 2021, please carefully review the detailed information below regarding the post-graduation work permit and other relevant information in preparation for your next steps after graduation.
+As an international undergraduate student who has applied for graduation during Spring 2022, please carefully review the detailed information below regarding the post-graduation work permit and other relevant information in preparation for your next steps after graduation.

 PLEASE NOTE: THIS PAGE WILL BE UPDATED AS INFORMATION CHANGES.
 THE INFORMATION BELOW IS ONLY APPLICABLE TO SFU STUDENTS AND IS CURRENT AS OF THE LAST UPDATED DATE.
-WHILE WE DO OUR BEST TO ENSURE THAT THE ADVICE GIVEN IS ACCURATE AND UP TO DATE, PLEASE BE AWARE THAT ALL INFORMATION PROVIDED IS SUBJECT TO CHANGE WITHOUT NOTICE.
+WHILE WE DO OUR BEST TO ENSURE THAT THE ADVICE GIVEN IS ACCURATE AND UP TO DATE, PLEASE NOTE THE INFORMATION BELOW DOES NOT REPLACE THE SPECIFIC INFORMATION PROVIDED BY THE GOVERNMENT AND OTHER RELEVANT AUTHORITIES.
+PLEASE BE AWARE THAT ALL INFORMATION PROVIDED IS SUBJECT TO CHANGE WITHOUT NOTICE.

 What is a post-graduation work permit (PGWP)?

 Full-time international students may be eligible to apply for a PGWP upon completion of their studies in Canada.
-The PGWP is an open work permit of up to three years in length, and you don't need a job offer to apply.
+The PGWP is a once in a lifetime opportunity.
+It is an open work permit of up to three years in length, and you don't need a job offer to apply.

 When should I apply for my post-graduation work permit(PGWP)?